ClusterCockpit/cc-docker/README.md

 $ docker exec -it slurmctld bash

 #or
-$ docker exec -it mariadb bash
+$ docker exec -it cc-metric-store bash
 ```

 Once you start a **`bash`** on any docker service, then you may execute any service related commands in that **`bash`**.